KianBahasadri/bahasadri.com/docs/features/file-encryptor/FEATURES.md

 **Result**: Original file is restored and available for download

+### Decrypt Text with Password

+**Goal**: Decrypt encrypted text using the password

+**Steps**:

+1. Navigate to the file encryptor page
+2. Select "Decrypt" mode
+3. Choose "Password" as the decryption method
+4. Select "Text" input mode
+5. Paste the encrypted text
+6. Enter the password used for encryption
+7. Click "Decrypt"
+8. View the decrypted text or download as a file

+**Result**: Original text is restored and displayed or available for download

 ## User Capabilities

 -   Encrypt any file type (documents, images, videos, etc.)
+-   Encrypt text by pasting directly into the interface
 -   Decrypt previously encrypted files
+-   Decrypt encrypted text by pasting directly into the interface
 -   Choose between password or keyfile encryption methods
 -   Generate secure keyfiles automatically
 -   Use custom keyfiles for encryption
 -   Download encrypted files for secure storage
+-   Copy encrypted text to clipboard
 -   Download decrypted files to restore originals
+-   View decrypted text directly in the interface
 -   All encryption/decryption happens client-side for maximum security

 ## Use Cases